julox/Numo/README.md

 	2

-## Can you reshape an matrix?
+## Can you reshape a matrix?

 **Yes!**

-Using  `reshape()`  will give a new shape to an matrix without changing the data.
+Using  `reshape()`  will give a new shape to a matrix without changing the data.
 Just remember that when you use the reshape method, the matrix you want to produce needs to have the same number of elements as the original matrix.
-If you start with an matrix with 12 elements, you’ll need to make sure that your new matrix also has a total of 12 elements.
+If you start with a matrix with 12 elements, you’ll need to make sure that your new matrix also has a total of 12 elements.

 If you start with this matrix: